taneyland/cluster-api/docs/proposals/20200220-cluster-resource-set.md

 ### Goals

 - Provide a means to specify a set of resources to apply automatically to newly-created and existing Clusters.
-Resources will be applied only once.
+Resources will be reapplied when their definition changes.
 - Support additions to the resource list by applying the new added resources to both new and existing matching clusters.
 - Provide a way to see which ClusterResourceSets are applied to a particular cluster using a new CRD, `ClusterResourceSetBinding`.
 - Support both json and yaml resources.